LukaszJanisiow/CNN-bottleneck-CIFAR10-91.5/README.md

 This notebook presents the results of the trained models.

+### training_adversarial_model.ipynb

+This Jupyter notebook contains the code for training CNN models with an Inception Bottleneck on the CIFAR-10 dataset, incorporating added Gaussian noise.

+### results_adversarial_training.ipynb

+This notebook presents a comparison of the results between the model trained on adversarial images and the model trained on standard images.

 ## Performance

 The best accuracy was achevied with the most complex model.
 Final Accuracy: 91.6%
 ![image](https://github.com/user-attachments/assets/042ce38e-c058-4669-9e2a-326eeee7c861)